 Get the domain name right:

 Sometimes, you can navigate to a business website without even looking it up – because you know what it’s going to be.
 That’s the power of having a unique name and owning the domain that attaches to it.
 It’s no exaggeration to suggest that it’s worth changing your business name (after all, it’s a startup) if that’s what it will take to get an appropriate URL.
 Bear in mind that the domain should be memorable, succinct, and clear.
 If it’s a really long name or there are hyphens in it, people are liable to leave it alone and look for something else.
+An excellent name for your business is most helpful in validating your idea, as explained by this informational StartUp Book.
+As your company grows, it will help the business name become synonymous with the services you are providing.
+Test out several different options until you have a name that you are truly happy with.

 See the value of the right hosting:

 Your website is your shopfront on the internet so it’s important to make sure it is in working order, that it looks right, and that downtime is kept to a minimum.
 Managed hosting from the likes of www.nestify.io is a worthwhile investment, because they will ensure that your site is functioning as it should, warning you of any cyberattacks, and keeping the site online.
 Proactive hosting like this will identify and remedy issues before you (or worse, a customer) have even noticed there’s a problem.
 Knowing that the hosting is handled allows you to focus on what you’re best at.
+The right hosting will allow your business to expand and you can also consider partnering with the best cpm ad network to bring in even more traffic.

 Set out your mission statement front and center: